logzio/logz-docs/_source/logzio_collections/_log-sources/fargate.md

   - container
 ---

-This integration will send your AWS Fargate to Logz.io using FireLens.
+This integration will start a new container of your image to send your AWS Fargate logs to Logz.io using FireLens.
+The integration will automatically create the replica.

 #### Configuration